ZEISS/libczi/Src/libCZI/Doc/mainpage.markdown

 This is the only place where the version number is defined.
 When making changes, this version number needs to be updated accordingly.
 For determining whether a change is a breaking one, the source code level is decisive; i.e. not binary compatibility (of the resulting static or dynamic library) is to be considered, but the case of re-compiling the with the changed sources.
-A borderline case here are maybe changes in the CMake-files - here the best judgment is to be applied whether a change in the compilation result will occur.
+A borderline case here are maybe changes in the CMake-files - here the best judgement is to be applied whether a change in the compilation result will occur.

 Note that the number defined in the [project](https://cmake.org/cmake/help/latest/command/project.html#command:project) statement allows for four numbers: <tt><major>.<minor>.<patch>.<tweak></tt>.
 The number for <tt><tweak></tt> has no semantic meaning.